Who was Eduard Selling

 What is Eduard Selling known for?

 Selling is a constructor of several calculating machines.
 His machines demonstrated exceptional ideas and ingenuity.
-Unfortunately, they were complex and difficult for manufacturing, so they didn’t achieve any market success.
+Unfortunately, they were complex and difficult to manufacture, so they didn’t achieve any market success.

 Calculating Machines